fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 - Strong fundamentals, not to be neglected
 - There is always something to improve on for each chapter

-It was claimed to be dangerous.
-I don't see that.
-Only in the sense that it colud be misrepresented, as it quite often is.
-And if we say that most people reading it will notice at least some of the true intent, then this book does more good than bad.
-Even more so when considering that most people actually want to understand his message, and not just have read the book to (mis)quote him.
-I think I haven't seen one person accurately quoting him, though it may be that I just forgot those that did.
-Anyway.
-Takeaways:

 As with most things, even though nothing is fundamentally new, it does a good job of connecting seemingly seperate things.
-Some of the more abstract parts deeply struck with me, while the others were, well, too abstract, and I was unable to follow.
+Some of the more abstract parts deeply stuck with me, while the others were, well, too abstract, and I was unable to follow.
 Even though I'd like to add some Rules myself (about continuous self-improvement, researching different disciplines), they provide a pretty stable foundation, if you don't have one yet.
 It has massive